bdegoy/oauthsd-phpbb/README.md

 # oauthsd-phpbb
-OpenID Connect client for OAuthSD
+phpBB extension OpenID Connect client for OAuthSD

 An OIDC client for phpBB.
 Allows phpBB to use OpenID Connect instead of traditional authentication.
 (Warning: not to be confused with OpenID extension!)